mobie/mobie.github.io/specs/mobie_spec.md

 			- `relativePath`: The file path to the xml storing the bdv metadata, relative to the dataset root location.
 		- `bdv.n5.s3`: Data stored in the bdv.n5.s3 format, i.e. n5 data that is stored on a s3 object store.
 The field `relativePath` is required.
 			- `relativePath`: The file path to the xml storing the bdv metadata, relative to the dataset root location.
+		- `bdv.ome.zarr`: Data stored in the bdv.ome.zarr format, i.e. ome.zarr data that is stored on the local fileystem.
+The field `relativePath` is required.
+			- `relativePath`: The file path to the xml storing the bdv metadata, relative to the dataset root location.
+		- `bdv.ome.zarr.s3`: Data stored in the bdv.ome.zarr.s3 format, i.e. ome.zarr data that is stored on a s3 object store.
+The field `relativePath` is required.
+			- `relativePath`: The file path to the xml storing the bdv metadata, relative to the dataset root location.
 		- `openOrganelle.s3`: Data stored in the openOrganelle file format on a s3 object store.
 The field `s3Address` is required.
 			- `s3Address`: The s3 address for this image data.
 - `segmentation`: A segmentation source.
 The source name (=key for this source entry) must be teh same as the setup name in the bdv.xml.
 The field `imageData` is required.